mzmero/web-crawler-node-exercise/README.md

 * [Results](#Results)

 ## Description
-In this task we are going to build a simple web crawler to fetch all images
+In this task we are going to build a simple web crawler to fetch all images.

 ## Requirement
-The program has only been tested on Node 16.13.2
+Running the code require Node 16 or. above.

 ## Setup
 To run this project, install it locally using npm